 Get out of the busy Italian capital for a break on the Ligurian Coast.
 Take the train from Rome to La Spezia.

-After even a few busy days of sightseeing in Rome, a trip to an Italian beach to relax probably sounds fantastic.
-The Ligurian coastal city of La Spezia isn’t the closest beach to Rome - not by a long shot - but it is the gateway to the famous villages of the Cinque Terre.
+After even just a few busy days of sightseeing in Rome, a trip to an Italian beach is a great idea to enjoy Italy in a more relaxing way.
+The Ligurian coastal city of La Spezia is a good choice for a beach mainly because it is the gateway to the famous villages of Cinque Terre.

 The trip from Rome to La Spezia is 263 miles (423 km) by train, and driving that distance would take at least an extra hour.
-Not only that, driving doesn’t give you a chance to start relaxing even before you get to the coast.
-Sit back in the train seat, watch the world go by, and you’ll already be smiling when you get off the train in La Spezia.
+Another benefit of taking the train, is that you can start relaxing even before you arrive to your destination!
+Sit back in your train seat, and watch the beautiful coastal views pass you by.

 Frequent Trains from Rome to La Spezia Centrale

-La Spezia is the closest city to the popular and idyllic cliffside towns of the Cinque Terre, and unlike those little towns La Spezia is on Trenitalia’s network of high-speed Alta Velocità (AV) trains.
+La Spezia is the closest city to the popular and idyllic cliffside towns of the Cinque Terre.
+Unlike those little towns, La Spezia is on Trenitalia’s network of high-speed Alta Velocità (AV) trains.
 This means that there are several options for direct trains from Roma Termini station to La Spezia Centrale station.

-The trip on AV Frecciabianca trains from Rome to La Spezia can take as little as 3 hours 15 minutes, though other direct trips on InterCity trains take closer to four hours.
+The trip on AV Frecciabianca trains from Rome to La Spezia can take as little as 3 hours and 15 minutes.
+Direct trips on InterCity trains take closer to four hours.
 Ticket prices on this route range from $35-53.
 Slower options involve changing trains along the way, often in Florence or Pisa.
-Unless you plan to do an hour or two of sightseeing in the transfer city en route to La Spezia, the direct trains are likely your best bet.
+Unless you plan to do an hour or two of sightseeing in the transfer city en route to La Spezia, the direct trains are likely your best option.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.